Ski Chalets in Austria: A Resort-by-Resort Guide to the Best Rentals

 Who Kitzbuhel Suits Best

-Kitzbuhel is the most town-oriented of Austria's top chalet destinations.
-The medieval Altstadt (old town) is car-free and walkable, lined with independent shops, wine bars, and restaurants — it feels like a place to live, not just a ski base.
+Kitzbuhel is the most town-oriented of Austria's top chalet destinations — our Kitzbuhel resort guide explores the terrain and village character in detail.
+The medieval Altstadt is car-free and walkable, lined with independent shops, wine bars, and restaurants.
 The famous Hahnenkamm downhill course brings a competitive edge to the resort's identity, but the wider ski area (170km of runs plus connections to the Kitzbuhel Alps domain) is overwhelmingly intermediate-friendly.

 The town's lower altitude (800m base) means it depends more heavily on snowmaking than the Arlberg resorts, but the extensive snow cannon infrastructure keeps conditions reliable through the season.
 Kitzbuhel suits guests who want the full range of a proper Austrian town — culture, gastronomy, shopping — alongside their skiing.